NCAS-CMS/cfdm/docs/source/tutorial.rst

                    : surface_altitude(grid_latitude(10), grid_longitude(9)) = [[0.0, ..., 270.0]] m
    >>> description = domain.dump(display=False)

-Any changes to domain object are seen by the parent field, and vice versa.
+Changes to domain object are seen by the parent field, and vice versa.
 (This is because the domain is essentially a "view" of the relevant metadata constructs contined in the field construct.)
 The field also has a `~Field.domain` attribute that is an alias for the